BirthdayResearch/defichain-app/README.md

-# DeFi App
+# DeFi

-Use DeFi app to interact with DeFiChain.
+Use DeFi to interact with DeFiChain.
 It is a wallet for \$DFI, wrapped BTC, ETH, USDT.
 Liquidity mine, use the DEX, create masternodes, and more.
 ![Image](https://defichain.com/img/app/liquidity@2x.png)

 # Documentation